aakritisukumar/LetterGen/README.md

 1. Users sign in using their credentials.
 2. Fill in the form with sender/recipient info, select letter type and tone.
 3. Add description for letter context.
-4. Click “Generate” → get an AI-generated letter.
+4. Click “Generate” → get an AI-crafted letter.
 5. Option to download the letter as a PDF.

 ## 🚀 Deployment Links